-- Eggs and Larvae: No habitat within the U.S. West Coast EEZ. - Juvenile and Adults (>35 cm): Oceanic, epipelagic waters from the U.S.-Mexico border to just north of Point Conception, California (34° 34' N) to the 200 nm U.S. EEZ.
-Pelagic red crab is an important constituent of the diet in southern California (warm water years), as well as northern anchovy, Pacific jack, sardine, and squid species.
+- Eggs and Larvae: No habitat within the U.S. West Coast EEZ. - Juvenile and Adults (>35 cm): Oceanic, epipelagic waters from the U.S.-Mexico EEZ border north to Point Conception, CA (34° 34' N) out to the U.S. EEZ.
+Pelagic red crab is an important constituent of the diet in southern California (warm water years), as well as northern anchovy, Pacific Jack, sardine and squid species.

-Billfish/Swordfish 4
+3.0 Billfish/Swordfish

-4.1 Striped Marlin (Tetrapturus audax)
+3.1 Striped Marlin (Tetrapturus audax)